Content & Social Media

 Sales-focused content

 Social media users want entertainment and value, not constant sales pitches.
-Follow the 80/20 rule: 80% value, 20% sales.
+Follow the 80/20 rule: 80% value, 20% selling.

 Ignoring customer service